ClusterHQ/flocker/docs/experimental/zfs-on-coreos.rst

     cp config.rb.sample config.rb
     vagrant up --provider=virtualbox

-Now perform the remainder of the installation instructions on all of your nodes.
+Now perform the remainder of the installation instructions on each of your nodes.

 Download our ZFS environment
 ============================